cisco-en-programmability/dnacenter_path_trace/README.md

 - Destination port number (or Enter for none)
 - Protocol number (or Enter for none)

+It will validate if the provided IPv4 addresses, ports and protocol numbers are valid.
+It will initiate a new flow analysis, verify when the task is completed, retrieve the Path Trace details, parse the output and provide the hop-by-hop info.

 $ python path_trace.py

 *Sample output:*